jaanga/jaanga.github.io/cookbook-html/templates/website-via-github-api2/readme.md

 ## Features

+* Create a file explorer with menu
+	* Display all folder and files of a repo in a directory-style tree
+* Enable browsing and viewing of selected files.
 	* Request details of all files in a gh-pages branch of a GitHub repository.
-* Create a file explorer with menu.
-* Enable browsing and viewing of selected files.
+	* If a folder has an associated Read Me in Markdown format then display its contents as HTML
-* Menu has breadcrumbs and other useful links.
+* Menu has breadcrumbs and other useful links
+	* Display repo stats
+	* Provide links to source code
+	* Allow active users to enter their GitHub API key
+	* Show users where they currently stand on usage limits
+* Highlight recent updates
 	* Lists tagged issues in right side menu
+* View and act on the current contents
+	* Includes a script carousel feature
 * Short, easy code
 	* About 300 lines of mostly air
 * Single dependency on ShowDown - a MarkDown interpreter